 Golfer’s Elbow (medial epicondylitis) is a condition often created by overuse of the wrist and forearm flexor muscles.
 The tendons and muscles that attach to the inside (medial) elbow become irritated and inflamed and will cause pain with wrist flexion, elbow flexion, or grasping.

-Golfers will get golfer’s elbow due to repetitive hitting, especially if the ball is hit “fat.”
-Tennis players will get golfer’s elbow by hitting a forehand late, putting stress on the wrist flexor tendons.
+Golfers will get golfer’s elbow due to repetitive hitting, especially if the golf ball is hit “fat.”
+Tennis players will also get golfer’s elbow by hitting a forehand late, putting stress on the wrist flexor tendons.
+Repetitive motions such as using a screwdriver, hammer, and activities that require gripping can also be the cause of golfer’s elbow